 - You need a better configuration, more storage, more room to move while cooking, and a larger refrigerator.
 In short, you really need a new kitchen!

 Next, write down things you want — possibilities — that are not top priorities but still important to your overall dream kitchen.
-For example:

 - Lighting fixtures that better serve the areas where you prepare and cook meals as well as gathering areas.